 Make 5-minute “bleached pinecones” without bleach!
 Easy crafts & DIY modern farmhouse decorations for fall, winter, Thanksgiving & Christmas!

 I love bleached pinecones.
-They look beautiful in almost any settings from farmhouse to modern.
+As one of the easiest DIY pine cone crafts and decor, they look beautiful in almost any settings from farmhouse to modern.
 They are especially gorgeous additions to fall and winter decor, such as Thanksgiving and Christmas decorations.

 However, so many of us are sensitive to bleach.
 Exposure to bleach fumes can irritate the eyes, nose, lungs, and skin.
 There might also be negative environmental impacts when we dispose bleach.